-The certificate in Dance provides a general, core curriculum in dance that is available for students pursuing other majors and fields.
-The courses intend to give the certificate student a solid foundation in contemporary dance practice and theory.
-Students take a variety of technique courses such as contemporary dance, ballet, and other forms, as well as courses in somatics, improvisation, dance history and dance composition.
+The certificate in Dance provides a general, core curriculum in dance for students pursuing other majors and fields.
+This 19-credit program is designed to give students a solid foundation in contemporary dance practice and theory.
+Students take a variety of movement, somatic, and creative practice courses such as hip-hop, contemporary dance, ballet, movement analysis, improvisation, dance composition, as well as dance history.

 Undergraduate students in good academic standing, with a cumulative GPA of 2.50 or higher, may declare this certificate.